fcoterroba/Advice_Me/README.md

 ## Where can I download it?
 Right now it's only possible to use in [Mozilla](https://addons.mozilla.org/es/firefox/addon/advice-me/)

+Waiting Opera's answer to publish it

+Waiting Microsoft's answer to publish it

+Waiting to get 5$ USD to upload it to **Chrome Web Store**

+If you want, you can contribute financially via [Paypal](https://www.paypal.com/paypalme/fcoterroba) (write a descriptive message).
+Your name will be added forever to the repository

 ## How can I contribute?
 You just submit your quotes **in English** doing pull request, editing the js' file and adding your quote. **Please** add it to the end